montagejs/montage-testing/README.md

 ## Maintenance

-Tests are in the `spec` directory.
-Use `npm test` to run the tests in NodeJS or open `spec/run.html` in a browser.
+Tests are in the `test` directory.
+Use `npm test` to run the tests in NodeJS or open `test/run.html` in a browser.

 To run the tests in your browser, simply use `npm run test:jasmine`.